 Kemptville District Hospital is a regional leader in TJR, performing total joint replacement knee and hip surgery.
 The program was awarded ‘Leading Practice’ designation by the Ontario Hospital Association for reducing patient wait times and providing the best patient experience with our partners, The Ottawa Hospital and the Champlain Community Care Access Centre.
 More.

-Scheduled for a knee replacement?
-Download our Patient Information Booklet.
+- Download our Knee Replacement Patient Information Booklet.

 Watch the video we made to celebrate the launch of our TJR Program

 Endoscopy means ‘looking inside’ and generally refers to seeing the inside lining of your digestive tract.
 During a colonoscopy, for example, the surgeon examines the inside of the patient’s colon.
 At KDH we offer colonoscopy, gastroscopy, sigmoidoscopy and endoscopic hemorrhoidal ligation or banding.